 Many women took to the road and joined their husbands with the army.
 The women walked carrying whatever possessions they had on their backs and frequently carrying or leading their children.
 They came from a variety of backgrounds, so their appearances and possessions varied.
 General George Washington believed that women should not be allowed to follow the army for a variety of reasons, however Washington realized that the many camp followers often filled roles that were essential to the survival of the army.

-Wives were entitled to half rations and children to quarter rations, but most women earned their keep by doing laundry, mending, and other camp chores.
+Some women earned rations through nursing, or by laundering and mending clothes.
+Other women sold provisions to the army as sutlers.
 If a woman violated military regulations, she could expect to be arrested, tried, and if found guilty, punished in the same manner as a man.
 An example of this punishment comes from the General Order of the 2nd Pennsylvania Regiment in 1778: "Should any women refuse to wash for a soldier at the army rate...the officer commanding the company...is immediately to dismiss her from the regiment…"

-Women also earned wages by tending to the sick and wounded in the military hospitals around the encampment.
-In 1777 Congress authorized the nurses to be paid eight dollars per month for their services.
+Nurses tended to the sick and wounded in military hospitals around the encampment.
+In 1777 Congress authorized eight dollars per month as payment for their services.
 The following year General George Washington ordered the regimental commanders to assist their surgeons in acquiring as many women of the army as possible to serve as nurses.
 One such woman, Jane Norton, when trying to obtain her pension mentioned her service caring for the sick and wounded during the encampment of 1777-1778.

 Polly Cooper - A young Oneida woman who came to Valley Forge, assisted the soldiers caring for the sick and dying.
 As a thank you for her service Martha and George Washington presented her with a black shawl.